brimetz/brimetz/README.md

 🎮 **AI Programmer** in the video game industry at [Cyanide Studio](https://www.cyanide-studio.com/)
 🛠 Part of the **BFME: Reforged** development team
 📖 Author of a chapter in *Game AI Uncovered – Volume 5*
-🎓 Lecturer in higher education (Programming & AI)
-🌍 Passionate about AI, DevOps, Software Engineering, and globally solving problems
+🎓 Lecturer in higher education (Programming & AI) at [Isart Digital Paris](https://www.isartdigital.com/fr/) 🌍 Passionate about AI, DevOps, Software Engineering, and globally solving problems

 ---